This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about feeding my newborn?

 The following are general guidelines.
-Talk to your healthcare provider if you have any questions or concerns about feeding your newborn:
+Talk to your pediatrician if you have any questions or concerns about feeding your newborn:

 - Feed your newborn only breast milk or formula for 4 to 6 months.
 Do not give your newborn anything other than breast milk.
 He or she does not need water or any other food at this age.